What's in this tutorial?

 You can see MSI information like Product Name, Product Code, Author, Version number and Languages already gets populated from your setup project.

-On the installer section, Installer file path also gets populated by default, you can change that path of MSI (but you don’t need to).
+On the installer section, the Installer file path also gets populated by default, you can change that path of MSI (but you don’t need to).

 Now below this, you can see two input locations for Publishing location and Installation URL.